General Thailand travel tips and Thai vacation rental details

 Do you require a deposit?

-We generally request a deposit (by Paypal or bank transfer) of part of the cost of your envisaged stay, depending upon the dates of your visit.
-Gecko Villa is a single, standalone property, so cancellations or "no-shows" can be quite damaging to the families involved in running Gecko Villa - not only in terms of lost revenue and administrative costs, but also because considerable effort is taken prior to your arrival to ensure a good stock of fresh food etc. Deposits on bookings that are subsequently cancelled at least 90 days prior to the reserved check-in date may be applied to future stays realized within 6 months of the originally booked date.
-We regret the need for this deposit and do ask for your understanding!
+We generally request a deposit (by bank transfer or via Tab) of part of the cost of your envisaged stay, depending upon the dates of your visit.
+Gecko Villa is a single, standalone property, so cancellations or "no-shows" can be quite damaging to the families involved in running Gecko Villa - not only in terms of lost revenue and administrative costs, but also because considerable effort is taken prior to your arrival to ensure a good stock of fresh food etc. Deposits are not refundable but deposits on bookings that are subsequently cancelled at least 90 days prior to the reserved check-in date may be applied to future stays realized within 6 months of the originally booked date.
+We regret the need for this deposit and do ask for your understanding.
+Once your deposit has been received, the balance is payable in cash at the villa upon arrival.

 How do I book tickets to Udon Thani?

-Air Asia operates several direct flights a week between Udon Thani and Phuket, for those wishing to combine a holiday in the countryside at Gecko Villa with a beach vacation in the South.
-Nok Air also operates flights between Chiang Mai and Udon Thani.
+Air Asia operates direct flights between Udon Thani and Phuket, for those wishing to combine a holiday in the countryside at Gecko Villa with a beach vacation in the South.
+Nok Air also operates daily flights between Chiang Mai and Udon Thani.

 Driving to Udon Thani by Car